 The word “exogamy” comes from the Greek words exo-, meaning “outside,” and -gamy, meaning “marriage.”

-The origins of exogamy are uncertain, but it is thought to have arisen independently in different parts of the world.
 It is likely that originally exogamy evolved as a way to reduce competition among members of the same social group for mates and ensured that individuals had a larger pool of potential mates to choose from.

 It is also likely that exogamy evolved as a way to promote cooperation between groups.
 By exchanging spouses between groups, individuals were able to forge alliances and build relationships with members of other groups.
 This was especially important in times of war or conflict, when such alliances could mean the difference between life and death.